0xced/XCDYouTubeKit/README.md

 ## Credits

-The URL exctraction algorithms in *XCDYouTubeVideoPlayerViewController* are inspired by the [YouTube extractor](https://github.com/rg3/youtube-dl/blob/master/youtube_dl/extractor/youtube.py) module of the *youtube-dl* project.
+The URL exctraction algorithms in *XCDYouTubeKit* are inspired by the [YouTube extractor](https://github.com/rg3/youtube-dl/blob/master/youtube_dl/extractor/youtube.py) module of the *youtube-dl* project.

 ## Contact